Veydrin Community Network

 }

 The passphrase is never stored or transmitted.
 Import requires the correct passphrase.
-The existing key pair is replaced on import — apps must warn users before overwriting an existing identity.
+The existing key pair is replaced on import — apps MUST warn users before overwriting an existing identity.
+Implementations SHOULD enforce a minimum passphrase length of 12 characters.

 The source_app envelope field identifies the originating application.
 The following identifiers are registered for v1.0.
 Third-party VCN implementations must use a distinct identifier not listed here: